 Page Files

-Page files are TOML files with a .page
+Page files are TOML files with a .page suffix.
+They

 tie together data files and templates, and also function as placeholders